canonical/repo-policy-compliance/README.md

 [flask blueprint](repo_policy_compliance/blueprint.py).
 This is designed to run in a single thread for simplicity.

+The blueprint exposes an endpoint `/always-fail/check-run` that simulates a failing check to be used for testing purposes.

 ## Running the Tests

 To run the tests, the `GITHUB_TOKEN` environment variable must be set.
 This